-- Deferred inflows of resources for pension These deferred inflows result primarily from 1) differences between projected and actual earnings on pension plan investments; 2) changes in actuarial assumptions; 3) differences between expected and actual actuarial experiences and 4) changes in the District's proportional share of pension liabilities.
+- Deferred inflows of resources for refunding these deferred inflows result from the difference in the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and recognized over the shorter of the life of the refunded or refunding debt. - Deferred inflows of resources for pension These deferred inflows result primarily from 1) differences between projected and actual earnings on pension plan investments; 2) changes in actuarial assumptions; 3) differences between expected and actual actuarial experiences and 4) changes in the District's proportional share of pension liabilities.
 The deferred inflows resulting from differences between projected and actual earnings on pension plan investments will be amortized over a closed five year period.
 The remaining pension related deferred inflows will be amortized over the expected remaining service lives of all employees (active and inactive employees) that are provided with pensions through the pension plan. - Deferred inflows of resources for other post-employment benefits These deferred inflows result primarily from 1) changes in actuarial assumptions and 2) differences between expected and actual actuarial experiences.
 These OPEB related deferred inflows will be amortized over the expected remaining service lives of all employees (active and inactive employees) that are provided with other post-employment benefits through the other post-employment benefit plan.